-The following sites as shown on Policy Maps 5.8 and 5.8.1 are designated as Local Green Spaces: The Local Green Spaces shown on the 'Map of Local Green Spaces' (figure 5-8 and detailed map 5.8.1) and in the list below will be protected for the benefit of the community.
-Development will not be permitted on Local Green Spaces except in very special circumstances.
-Development will be managed in a manner consistent with that applicable to Green Belt
+The Local Green Spaces shown on the 'Map of Local Green Spaces' (Figure 5-4 and detailed map 5-4.1) and in the list below will be protected for the benefit of the community.
+Policies for managing development within a Local Green Space should be consistent with those for Green Belts.

-Ref.
+LG Ref.
 Name/Description